sequenceiq/slider/src/site/markdown/manpage.md

 ### `--conf configuration.xml`

-Configure the Hoya client.
+Configure the Slider client.
 This allows the filesystem, zookeeper instance and other properties to be picked up from the configuration file, rather than on the command line.

 Important: *this configuration file is not propagated to the HBase cluster configuration*.
 It is purely for configuring the client itself.